 Health Science is accredited by SABPAC = Society for Public Health Education (SOPHE) and American Association for Health Education (AAHE) Baccalaureate Program Approval Committee.
-Two of our Allied Health Science programs, respiratory therapy and radiography, retain their approval status from national JCERT** The respiratory therapy program was recognized by the Commission on Accreditation for Respiratory Care (CoARC) to receive the Distinguished RRT Credentialing Success Award. **JCERT = Joint Commission on Accreditation of Allied Health Education Programs.
+The respiratory therapy program is accredited by the Commission on Accreditation for Respiratory Care (CoARC).

 BURRIS LABORATORY SCHOOL

 Burris Laboratory School serves as a laboratory in which pre-service and in-service teachers can observe educational practices; prospective teachers can gain experience working with young people before student teaching; and teachers and researchers can develop, study, and test ideas and methods for improving education.
 Burris Laboratory School enrolls students in kindergarten through the twelfth grade.

 INDIANA ACADEMY FOR SCIENCE, MATHEMATICS, AND HUMANITIES